dnasir/pair-programming-startup-project/readme.md

 **The REST API does not persist the data that gets sent to it.** However, it does simulate a successful response when a compliant request is made.
 Candidate must take this into consideration when building the data layer.

-## Important points

-* TypeScript is a must.
-* Responsive design is a must.
-* Themeability is optional, but good to have.
-* Accessibility is optional, but good to have.

 ## Resources

 * REST API: https://my-json-server.typicode.com/dnasir/my-json-server/users